 She Takes On Risky Roles

-Her willingness to take on risky roles is undoubtedly why Deneuve has enjoyed such a lengthy film career, and why, as she pushes 80, Catherine remains an in-demand actress: with the exception of one small gap in her filmography between 1989-1990, Catherine has made at least one film a year since 1962, and usually more.
-Her filmography, as of 2020, boasts 137 credits.
+Her willingness to take on risky roles has largely contributed to Catherine’s impressive longevity in films: at 80, Catherine remains an in-demand actress.
+With the exception of one small gap in her filmography between 1989-1990, Catherine has made at least one film a year since 1962, and usually more.
+Her filmography boasts over 137 credits.

-Catherine suffered a “very limited” Ischemic stroke in November of 2019 while filming her most recent project, De Son Vivant, but even this tragedy only briefly restricted the determined actress: filming resumed in July 2020, with Catherine fully recovered.
+Catherine suffered a “very limited” Ischemic stroke in November of 2019 while filming De Son Vivant, but even this tragedy only briefly restricted the determined actress: filming resumed in July 2020, with Catherine fully recovered.

 Catherine Deneuve: A Living (and Still Creating) Legend

 It seems Catherine Deneuve won’t be slowing down anytime soon.